alexhallam/tv/README.md

 # Tools to pair with tv

 `tv` is a good compliment to command line data manipulation tools.
+I have listed some tools that I like to use with tv.

 `xsv` ([code](https://github.com/BurntSushi/xsv))